Furlanis/test/SAFIRA.md

 ---
 **LONG GAMEPLAY GUIDE**
 ---

 **PARTY PHASE**

 Reveal your characters
+Introduce your character to the party!
+Introduce your intentions and interpretations of occuring events!
 Who is Safira for you?
 Why did she escape?
 What do you think she wants to do?
+Reveal your interpretation of occuring events, and state your character's agenda (or keep them hidden!)

 ---
 **ADVENTURE PHASE:**